-Protests are relatively common in the Philippines, particularly in larger cities.
-These are largely by anti-government groups.
-Anti-US protests often take place in Manila (in the vicinity of the US embassy).
-Activists have long been opposed to the presence of the US military in the region and an agreement that allows US troops to hold joint training with the Philippines army.
-Although most protests are peaceful, expats should avoid them as a precaution.
+Anti-government protests are relatively common in the Philippines.
+Anti-US protests are also frequent in Manila (near the US embassy).
+Activists have long opposed the presence of the US military in the region.
+Although most demonstrations are peaceful, expats should avoid them as a precaution.

-The southern Philippines remains insecure due to the ongoing activity of Islamist insurgent groups.
-These groups have carried out attacks against government buildings, public transport, local markets and religious festivals in recent times, and are often involved in armed clashes with government forces.
+Safety in the southern Philippines remains uncertain due to the ongoing activity of Islamist insurgent groups.
+These groups have carried out attacks against government buildings, public transport, local markets and religious festivals.
+They are often involved in armed clashes with government forces.

-Insurgent groups in the Philippines, particularly Abu Sayyaf, have also been responsible for the kidnapping of a number of people, including foreign nationals.
+Insurgent groups in the Philippines, particularly Abu Sayyaf, have also been responsible for kidnapping several people, including foreign nationals.